picosh/docs/posts/contact.md

 - [hello@pico.sh](mailto:hello@pico.sh)
 - [IRC](/irc)

-Are we highly responsive via both channels.
+Are we highly responsive via both channels and are happy to chat.